Skip to main content

 The 30% incentive limit established under HIPAA is generally seen as the threshold for what is considered a permissible, non-coercive incentive under the ADA as well.
 Crucially, the ADA also reinforces the concept of reasonable accommodation.

 If your prediabetes is considered a disability, your employer has an affirmative duty to provide an accommodation that allows you to participate in the program and earn the reward, unless doing so would cause an “undue hardship” for the employer.
-This could mean providing a private area to test blood sugar, breaks for meals, or, most importantly, accepting your doctor’s plan as a to the program’s standard biometric target.
+This could mean providing a private area to test blood sugar, breaks for meals, or, most importantly, accepting your doctor’s plan as a reasonable alternative to the program’s standard biometric target.

 Federal law mandates that if a health condition makes it unreasonably difficult to meet a wellness program’s biometric target, a reasonable alternative standard must be offered.